This page describes the concept of organizations and how different WEKA system features operate within an organizational context.

 - Filesystems, and the option to mount the filesystems (also, a Cluster Admin cannot mount the filesystems)

 - Object store buckets

 - LDAP server

 - NFS exports (NFS client permissions)

 Only users defined as Cluster Admins can manage organizations.
-When no organization is created, the root organization is the default organization and all operations are regular.
-That is, it is not necessary to authenticate the mounts or supply an organization name when logging in using the GUI/CLI.
+When no organization is created, the root organization is the default organization, and all operations are regular.
+It is unnecessary to authenticate the mounts or supply an organization name when logging in using the GUI/CLI.